-Name Description Values filePath Full path of the vulnerable file.
+Name Description Values itemHash Digest of the vulnerable program found on the computer.
+String fileName Name of the vulnerable file.
+String filePath Full path of the vulnerable file.
 String internalName Content of the Name attribute of the vulnerable file metadata.
 String companyName Content of the Company attribute of the vulnerable file metadata.
 String fileVersion Content of the Version attribute of the vulnerable file metadata.
 String productVersion Content of the ProductVersion attribute of the vulnerable file metadata.
 String